Enalean/tuleap-documentation-en/languages/en/dev.rst

 Development of a Tuleap extension, outside of the main development tree is hard and you are likely to shoot yourself in the feets if you do so.
-The main reason is that Tuleap internal API is not guarranted, it can change at any moment for any reasons.
+The main reason is that Tuleap internal API is not guaranteed, it can change at any moment for any reasons.

 REST API & Webhooks, on the other hand are very carefully maintained and we ensure, as much as possible the backward compatibility.
 We (the core team) strongly recommend to